AlonPeleg/devtools/README.md

 - Shareable links for small snippets
 - Column statistics and quick charts for tables
 - A "Utilities" tab (Base64, JWT decoder, timestamps, regex tester)
-- More palette commands (Compare now, Swap panels, and others)
+- More palette commands (Swap panels, Copy a diff, and others) and more color palettes

 ## Contributing